 If you want you can use the moon phases observation sheet to track the moon.
 More prompts appear in the 365 Journal on moon study in October, but start now if the interest takes you.

 Natural crafts don’t have to be difficult and they don’t have to be clever. they also don’t have to last forever.
 It is the doing of it rather than the outcome.
-Simple weaving with unusual materials as shown here for 20th.
+Simple natural weaving with unusual materials (click link for instructions) for 20th.
 Or crafts that encourage us to look closely (27th) like examining the veins in leaves.